kaiuri/nvim-juliana/README.md

 ### Notice 2022-08-28

 There's been a [`breaking change`](https://github.com/neovim/neovim/issues/14090#issuecomment-1229436847) at Neovim relating to tree-sitter highlight groups, they've been unlinked from `nvim-treesitter` in favor of general ones like `@label`.
 This messes up languages like `json`, which, for this specific colorscheme, requires a different highlight than the one used by other languages for the same tree-sitter `query`.
-I've cooked up a way to fix that and will do it once I have time, until then this plugin is considered broken.
+It can be solved by using language servers that include semantic token highlighting or additional vim-regex highlights.

 ---